 Since 1998 my artistic activities have included work as co-artistic director of the experimental music theatre company Post-Operative Productions, working in both performance and audio-visual installation.
 The work of Post-Operative Productions was discussed on the BBC Radio 3 arts programme Nightwaves in 2003, and in 2004 the company was shortlisted for the Samuel Beckett Award for experimental theatre.
 Our 2007 installation 'The National Taste' was commissioned by English Heritage for Picture House at Belsay Hall in Northumberland.

 My theatre work is discussed in two chapters entitled ‘Per un teatro post-operistico.
 Adorno, Badiou, Till’' and 'Nicholas Till e l'(anti)manifesto' in a new book by Francesco Ceraolo Registi All’Opera: Note sull’etstetica della regia operistica, published by Bulzoni (Rome) in 2011, which includes a complete translation into Italian of my 2004 manifesto for a post-operatic music theatre entitled "I don't mind if something's operatic, just as long as it's not opera".

 I have taught at institutions such as the Royal College of Music, Britten-Pears School Aldeburgh, Cal Arts (Los Angeles) and Stanford University.
-In 2001 I was Visiting Professor in Opera at UCLA (Los Angeles), and in January 2006 I gave the Neumann Lectures at the University of Richmond in Virginia, and this current year I have been visiting professor at the University of Malta and the University of Amsterdam.
+In 2001 I was Visiting Professor in Opera at UCLA (Los Angeles), in 2006 I gave the Neumann Lectures at the University of Richmond in Virginia, and this current year I have been visiting professor at the University of Malta and the University of Amsterdam.

 I am Director of the Centre for Research in Opera and Music Theatre, and I hold the first Chair in Opera and Music Theatre in the UK.